UI Reference

 Setup channel editor on the English interface.

-Use this example to connect a register definition to a later Control value.
+Use this example to connect a register definition to a later ModBus value.

 Command editor